 Customizations.
-Khoros commits to working through core Subscription Services issues, however customizations are not included under Standard Support.
-Changes implemented by the Customer’s development team or the Khoros professional services teams are covered only under advanced support levels.
+Khoros commits to working through core Subscription Services issues, however, Khoros does not support customizations built by customers and its partners.
+Changes implemented by the Customer’s development team are covered only under advanced support levels.

 The following provisions are applicable only to subscribers to the Khoros Community Subscription Services:

-Studio Publishing shall be temporarily disabled in the following cases:
+Studio Publishing shall be temporarily disabled in the following scenarios: